pvasek/kudu-wiki/Admin-site.md

 The expanded content of the zip file will get copied to a folder named `D:\Program Files (x86)\AdminExtensions\1040747975\MySiteExtension\1.0.0`.
 Note that the `1040747975` will vary.

-If you zip file contains a site extension, it is now active in all other Web Apps in the plan (pending restart), and you are done.
+If your zip file contains a site extension, it is now active in all other Web Apps in the plan (pending restart), and you are done.

 ## Accessing the deployed admin bits from other Web Apps